Screen million of people simultaneously with an internet-independent, intuitive and automated call

-We’re an international, highly skilled team made of data scientists, doctors, software engineers and so much more.
+We’re an international, highly skilled, goal oriented team made of speech scientists, medical doctors, software engineers, user experience and much more.

 From the various literature that have been published till date on clinical symptoms of COVID19, cough and shortness of breath is among the main clinical characteristics, indicating involvement of respiratory pathophysiology.
 The pathophysiological changes caused by different respiratory conditions modulate the sound quality, these sound streams associated with breathing difficulty & cough can be used to detect COVID19.